opsmatters/newrelic-api/README.md

 The Admin API Key is referenced in the documentation as the parameter "YOUR_API_KEY".

 Other keys:
-* For executing Insights queries, a Query key will need to be generated.
-The Query Key is referenced in the documentation as the parameter "YOUR_QUERY_KEY".
+* For executing Insights queries, the Account ID is required and a Query key will need to be generated.
+    - The Account ID is referenced in the documentation as the parameter "YOUR_ACCOUNT_ID".
+    - The Query Key is referenced in the documentation as the parameter "YOUR_QUERY_KEY".
 * For sending Plugins metrics, the main license key for the account is required.
-The License Key is referenced in the documentation as the parameter "YOUR_LICENSE_KEY".
+    - The License Key is referenced in the documentation as the parameter "YOUR_LICENSE_KEY".

 ## Installing